Isaias, again a tropical storm, spawns wild inland weather

 Isaias’ passage near Florida over the weekend was particularly unwelcome to authorities already dealing with surging coronavirus caseloads, forcing them to close outdoor virus testing sights, as well as beaches and parks.
 Officials lashed signs to palm trees so they wouldn’t blow away.
 About 150 people had to keep masks on while sheltering in Palm Beach County.

-Associated Press reporters Russ Bynum in Savannah, Georgia; Jeffrey Collins and Michelle Liu in Columbia, South Carolina; Sophia Tulp in Atlanta; Shawn Marsh in Trenton, New Jersey and AP Science Writer Seth Borenstein in Kensington, Maryland, contributed to this report.
+Associated Press reporters Russ Bynum in Savannah, Georgia; Jeffrey Collins and Michelle Liu in Columbia, South Carolina; Sarah Blake Morgan in North Myrtle Beach, S.C.; Sophia Tulp in Atlanta; Shawn Marsh in Trenton, New Jersey and AP Science Writer Seth Borenstein in Kensington, Maryland, contributed to this report.